michipase/Elaborato_Docker-Kubernetes/README.md

 Michele Pasetto VR495361
 # Introduction to Docker & Kubernetes
 ## Docker Installation
-From official Docker website [Docker Docs](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository), the following script has beeh used to add Docker GPG key and use it to install the newly added apt package.
+From the official Docker website [Docker Docs](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository), the following script has been used to add the Docker GPG key and use it to install the newly added apt package.

 ```bash
 # Add Docker's official GPG key: